Strizalkouski/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is a JavaScript library and why do we use them?
+A Javascript library is a bunch of tools that we can use within Javascript to add other layers of functionality.
+We need to state that we are using a library to let the program or webpage know that we will be utilizing tools from there.
 2. What is jQuery for?
+jQuery is used for Document Object Model manipulation.

 ### Exercises